 Scrub potatoes well and prick several times with fork; bake approximately 1 1/2 hours to 2 hours.
 Remove from oven and let cool.
 When cool, cut in half lengthwise and scoop out potato pulp; set aside.
 Discard skins.
 Learn how to bake a Perfect Baked Potato.

 Cook bacon until crisp; remove from heat.
 Drain of fat, reserving drippings and set aside.
 Crumble the bacon and set aside.

-refrigerated until ready to serve.
+At this point, soup may be refrigerated until ready to serve.
 When ready to serve, warm over low heat, stirring until hot.
 Remove from heat and serve in soup bowls.

 To serve, serve in individual soup bowls garnished with the remaining 1/2 cup cheese.
 Additional crumbled bacon, sliced green onions, and/or chives may be served to sprinkle onto the top of the soup.